 Measurement and monitoring contribute to an informed evaluation of non-financial risk (NFR).
 They can also help mitigate NFR and reduce the amount of operational risk capital that financial institutions must hold.
 In this issue, we examine what makes NFR uniquely challenging to measure and monitor, then explore an integrated model for overcoming these challenges and reducing the impact of NFR on an institution’s risk profile.

 Issue # 4 - Culture

-Risk culture refers to the norms, attitudes, and behaviors related to risk awareness, risk taking, and risk management in an organization.
+Risk culture refers to the norms, attitudes and behaviors related to risk awareness, risk taking and risk management in an organisation.
 Risk culture’s significance increases for non-financial risk (NFR), as it can be difficult to create policies and procedures to manage all of them.
-Short comings in conduct,compliance, and other elements of non-financial risk are often the result of a risk culture gone sideways.
+Short comings in conduct, compliance and other elements of non-financial risk are often the result of a risk culture gone sideways.
 Since the financial crisis, regulators have been dialing up the accountability.
 In this issue, we unpack the risk culture dimension of the NFR framework, including ways to assess it.